License-Bridge/WordPress-SDK/README.md

 ### Usage example

-To access to the SDK you can use global variable you created for your own plugin.
+To access to the SDK you can use the global variable you created for your own plugin.

 ```
 $my_license
 ```

-or by calling the custom method that will return SDK without creating it each time.
+Or by calling the custom method that will return SDK without creating it each time.
 ```
 my_license()
 ```

-### Get unique landing page URL for your product
+### Get a unique landing page URL for your product

 ```
 $link = $my_license->purchase_link($plugin_slug);
 // https://licensebridge.com/market/my-plugin
 ```

-### Check if user have license key
+### Check if the user has a license key

 ```
 if ($my_license->license_exists($plugin_slug)) {